Fishermen-Investigate-Seasonal-Hypoxia/fish-dataset/README.md

 ## What is in this repository?
 In short, data.
 This repo is home to data collected across the entire FISH project.
 This includes partnership with fishing industry as well as state agencies.
 In the ```Collections``` directory you will find sub-directories for each distinct project with more information on each data stream.

+## How are the data calibrated?
+To ensure accuracy and promote confidence in the sensor technology, regular calibrations were carried out.
+These calibrations took place pre-deployment and post-recovery; typical deployment times ranged between 2-5 months depending on fishing effort.
+We calibrated each instrument by exposing the sensor to saturated DO concentrations and then 0 DO concentrations.
+This process was replicated 14 times for all 38 instruments over the last three years, giving an average offset of 0.035 ∓ 0.036 mg L-1.
+In-situ comparison of measurements from these instruments with neighboring oceanographic assets (OOI, PISCO) have validated the accuracy for measuring ocean chemistry.

 ### Contact
 For any questions about the project or specific data contact Linus Stoltz (stoltzl@oregonstate.edu)